INFORMATION FOR

 If you have been subpoenaed in connection with your duties or activities at the University, contact the attorney that you have been assigned to represent you in the legal proceeding.
 If an attorney has not been assigned to represent you in a matter related to the University, contact the OGC for further instructions.
 If you have been subpoenaed in a matter unrelated to the University, you will need to consult personal legal counsel.

 If you are being sued in your individual capacity for activities unrelated to the University, the OGC cannot represent you, defend you or refer you to specific counsel.
-However, you may want to contact The New Jersey State Bar Association for lawyer referral services assistance.
+However, you may want to contact The New Jersey State Bar Association for attorney referral services assistance.